From 1 July 2017, the off-the-plan concession has changed and become the principal place of residence off-the-plan concession (PPR OTP concession).

 - All purchasers and their partners must meet the FHOG eligibility criteria, and

-- At least one purchaser must use the property as their PPR for a continuous period of 12 months, commencing within 12 months of taking possession of the property (normally settlement)
+- At least one purchaser must use the property as their PPR for a continuous period of 12 months, starting within 12 months of taking possession of the property (normally settlement)

-5. This is not your first home purchase.
-What criteria do you need to meet for the new PPR OTP concession?
+5. This is not my first home purchase.
+What criteria do I need to meet for the new PPR OTP concession?

 - Your new home must have a dutiable value (after the PPR OTP concession is applied) of $550,000 or less,